usovArtemSergeevichProgrammer/JavaRush-JavaSyntax-task0501-0532/README.md

-Подробное изучение классов:
+A detailed study of the classes:
-- Написание своих классов
+Writing classes
-- Конструкторы
+Сonstructors
-- Знакомство с Get & Set
+Introduction to Get & Set
-- private переменные
+Private variables